stfc/PSyclone/doc/developers.rst

     :members:

-The results of `psyclone.psyGen.Kern.get_kernel_schedule` is a `psyclone.psyGen.KernelSchedule` which has the same functionality than a PSy Schedule but it adds Symbol Table.
+The results of `psyclone.psyGen.Kern.get_kernel_schedule` is a `psyclone.psyGen.KernelSchedule` which has the same functionality as a PSy Schedule but with the addition of a Symbol Table.

 .. autoclass:: psyclone.psyGen.SymbolTable
     :members: